A lawyer shall not seek to avoid appointment by a tribunal to represent a person except for good cause, such as:

 An appointed lawyer has the same obligations to the client as retained counsel, including the obligations of loyalty and confidentiality, and is subject to the same limitations on the client-lawyer relationship, such as the obligation to refrain from assisting the client in violation of the Rules.

 This rule prohibits Louisiana lawyers from attempting to avoid being appointed by courts to represent indigent persons unless compelling reasons exist.
 See La.
-Rules of Prof’l Conduct Rule 6.2 (2004).
+Rules of Prof’l Conduct r.
+6.2 (2004).
 Such compelling reasons include the following: when the representation will result in a violation of the law, when the representation places an unreasonable financial burden on the lawyer, or when the client-lawyer relationship is impaired because the client or the client’s cause is “repugnant” to the lawyer.
 Id; see, e.g., State v.
-Singleton, 2016 WL 3012793 at *17 (La.
+Singleton, 216 So.
+3d 985 (La.
 Ct.
 App.
 4th Cir.
-May 25, 2016) (holding that a lawyer serving as head of the public defender’s office had good cause to avoid appointment in the lawyer’s personal capacity for prisoner’s post-conviction relief proceeding as the lawyer has extensive duties as head of an office facing increasing caseloads amid a shrinking budget).
+2016) (holding that a lawyer serving as head of the public defender’s office had good cause to avoid appointment in the lawyer’s personal capacity for prisoner’s post-conviction relief proceeding as the lawyer has extensive duties as head of an office facing increasing caseloads amid a shrinking budget).

 In addition to violating this rule, unjustified attempts to avoid appointment are often futile, particularly when the appointment has been made by a determined judge.
 For more than a century, Louisiana courts have exercised their inherent judicial authority to appoint lawyers to represent indigent defendants.
 See, e.g., State v.
 Simmons, 43 La.
 Ann.
 991, 994-95, 10 So.
 382 (1891) (denying appointed lawyer’s request to have his fees paid by the parish).
 The Louisiana Supreme Court has held that,